Beringer Tame Blog

 *Source: ONS **Ave salary based on increase when moving job/role

 When moving role within digital & ecommerce, candidates received an average salary increase of 12% (£3k - £20k) depending on level and job type.
 This is significant considering UK wage growth currently sits at only 3.4% (1.4% after inflation).

-A small proportion of individuals took either a reduction in salary or maintained their overall package, focussing instead on job satisfaction and future development.
+But ecommerce recruitment data also shows that a small proportion of individuals took either a reduction in salary or maintained their overall package, focussing instead on job satisfaction and future development.

 Although the VP/Exec column shows only a 10% average increase, most of those roles came with more significant increase in Bonus, LTIP or Stock so the increase in overall package for senior roles was actually much higher than this graph suggests.

-We also looked at the sectors Beringer Tame candidates have moved to over the past two years.
+We also looked at the sectors Beringer Tame ecommerce candidates have moved to over the past two years.
 Retail & Travel/Ticketing continue to dominate but moves towards Fintech, FMCG and B2B/Wholesale Brands have increased.

 Dissatisfaction with their manager (or leadership team) remains the number 1 reason why people move job, but responsibility, career progression and salary follow close behind.

-Another point to consider when looking at this data is that Beringer Tame generally only work with the top 20% of the talent in the market meaning the data we are looking at is skewed towards higher performers.
+Another point to consider when looking at this data is that Beringer Tame generally only work with the top 20% of the talent in the ecommerce recruitment market meaning the data we are looking at is skewed towards higher performers.
 It's perhaps no surprise to see that the salaries for top performers are outstripping the wider UK trend by a significant margin.